Impact of urban structure on infectious disease spreading: Methods

-\textbf{SEIR metapopulation model.} The model is structured in a meta-population framework with Susceptible S, Exposed E, Infected I and Recovered R compartments and taking as basic spatial units the S2 cells provided by the mobility data.
-The whole population of the city $P$ is distributed among the cells $i$, according to $p_i = P \, (\sum_j T_{ij})/T$ where the index $j$ runs over all cells including $i$ and $T$ corresponds to the total trips of the city.
-In the model without travel restrictions, $40\%$ of the population of every cell $i$ moves and selects their destination proportional to outflow $T_{ij}$ from $i$ to the other cells $j$ (including $T_{ii}$).
-The choice of a $40\%$ mobility has been made in accordance with previous research, where it has been shown that for commuting flows, only a fraction of the population actively moves\cite{balcan2009,balcan2010}.
-Also note that non-moving individuals are not excluded from the epidemic dynamics but interactions occur inside their cell of residence.
-To incorporate commuting flows inside the epidemic dynamics, we followed a classical approach for metapopulation models with recurrent mobility\cite{sattespiel1995,balcan2009,balcan2010}: introducing an effective force of infection for individuals residing at cell $j$, defined as $\lambda_{j}$. $\lambda_{j}$ accounts for both the force of infection seen by an individual inside their residence cell $\lambda_{jj}$ and while commuting to other cells $\lambda_{ji}$ and can be calculated as
+The simplest version of our model is structured in a meta-population framework with Susceptible (S), Exposed (E), Infected (I) and Recovered (R) compartments and taking as basic spatial units the S2 cells provided by the mobility data.
+For a given city, the population $P$ is distributed among the S2 cells $i$ according to their mobility, $p_i = P \, (\sum_j T_{ij})/T$ where the index $j$ runs over all cells including $i$ and $T$ corresponds to the total trips of the city.
+Note that while, this is not a realistic configuration, the goal here for the model is to uncover the effect of mobility hierarchy, and not necessarily to forecast epidemic evolution, which would require more precise data on the population mixing.
+Usually, only a fraction of people, $M$, leave the residence area, as for instance in the case of commuting between zip codes, a value of $M \approx 0.4$ was measured in US cities (see SI Figs. S6 and S7).
+A similar value was observed in previous works for commuting in more extensive areas across the world~\cite{balcan2009,balcan2010,oh2021mobility}.
+Unless otherwise specified, the particular parameters selected for the model are shown in Table \ref{table1}.